 Community Redevelopment Agency

 In 1992, the City of Safety Harbor established a Community Redevelopment Agency (CRA) to address deteriorating conditions in the downtown area in accordance with state statutes.
 The CRA established a Redevelopment Trust Fund and approved a Redevelopment Plan for the Community Redevelopment District (CRD).
 Pinellas County, a charter county, delegated the powers and authority to the City by County Resolution 92-152.
 The original CRD boundary included a total of 108 acres.
-The Tax Increment Finance District covers property inside the original CRA boundary is approved through 2022.
+The Tax Increment Finance District covers property inside the original CRA boundary was approved through October of 2022.
 In 2009, the City Commission approved a 48-acre expansion area to the Community Redevelopment District.
 In 2012, the Downtown Master Plan was updated.
-A link to the master plan is provided below.
+A link to the master plan is provided in the links section below.
 The Community Redevelopment District contains a hierarchy of character districts based on existing and intended use, character and function.

 City Resolution 92-26 created the CRA and declared that the five (5) members of the City Commission constituted the CRA.
 The City Manager acts as the Executive Director and the City Attorney provides the CRA with legal counsel.